How to Shape a Customer Service Philosophy That Motivates

 Step 1.
 Explore your buyer personas

-Who are those people in your client base?
+Who are those people in your customer base?
 What are their preferences?
 And most importantly, what are their needs?
 If you managed to answer these questions, congratulations!
 You know everything about your buyer personas.

 - Preferred channel: if clients expect multichannel customer service, your platform should have a broad spectrum of options.
-For instance, HelpCrunch comprises everything from live chat and email to helpdesk to a self-service knowledge base.
+For instance, HelpCrunch comprises everything from live chat and email to help desk to a self-service knowledge base.
 Isn’t it what any customer would wish for?

 Step 2.
 Provide your team with the right tools

-From the customer service reps’ perspective, HelpCrunch can be truly inspiring in terms of functionality and user experience:
+From the customer service reps’ perspective, though, HelpCrunch can be truly inspiring in terms of functionality and user experience:

 - Robust messenger.
 Using straightforward tools instead of old-school overloaded software is truly empowering.
 Would you rather use WhatsApp or any other chat room from the 2000s to communicate with your friends?
 That’s what I’m talking about.
 A comfortable live chat tool is half the battle.

 - Real-time customer data.
 HelpCrunch collects and tracks all necessary custom data and shows it in an agent chat.
-Your customer service reps can see what language a client speaks, where they are from, what pages they’ve just visited, what subscription they have, etc. This eliminates tons of redundant questions and helps your team resolve issues in the nick of time.
+Your customer service reps can see what language a client speaks, where they are from, what pages they’ve just visited, what subscriptions they have, etc. This eliminates tons of redundant questions and helps your team resolve issues in the nick of time.

 - Private notes.
 Leave private chat notes right in a chat window.
 If there’s a need to pass an issue to other teammates or departments, all your notes together with the full chat history will stay untouched.